-I started making this milk within the last few weeks, inspired by the tumeric milk posted over at the beautiful Journey Kitchen.
-Similar to a hot chocolate my friend Carrie makes (milk + cocoa powder + sweetener + heat = bam!), it’s nothing complicated or confusing.
+I started making this hot beverage regularly with the arrival of the cooler weather, inspired by the turmeric milk posted over at the beautiful Journey Kitchen.
+Similar to a hot chocolate (milk + cocoa powder + sweetener + heat = bam!), there’s nothing complicated or confusing about making it.

-It’s hot and soothing – pure comfort when paired with a big down comforter and some online TV, especially when it’s as cold as it has been around here lately.
-And, because of the powerful warming spices, spiced milk is actually really beneficial for your health, too:
+It’s hot and soothing – pure comfort when paired with a big wooly blanket and some streaming TV on my laptop, especially when it’s as cold as it has been around here lately.
+And, thanks to the powerful warming spices, spiced milk can actually offer some health benefits as well!

-First, there’s tumeric, the bright yellow spice that colors mustard and flavors curry.
-Commonly used in both Chinese and Indian ancient systems of medicine, tumeric is one of the most powerful anti-inflammatory spices out there, the same ingredient I heard physicians wax eloquent about at a CCFA symposium I attended a few years ago.
+First, there’s turmeric, the bright yellow spice that colors certain types of mustard and flavors curry.
+Commonly used in both Chinese and Indian ancient systems of medicine, turmeric has been proven to have potent antioxidant and anti-inflammatory properties.

 - 1/4 teaspoon ground cardamom